Spring Semester 2021 Internships

 - Students must have a minimum 2.5 GPA.

 - Students must have been enrolled at KSU for over one semester prior to enrolling in an internship.

-- Students must have completed Communication, Journalism and/or PR coursework at KSU prior to enrolling in an internship.
+- Students must have completed Journalism, Media & Entertainment, Organizational and Professional Communication or Public Relations coursework at KSU prior to enrolling in an internship.

 Students qualifying for the internship program are expected to meet high standards of personal conduct and professional ethics, as well as to maintain attention to punctuality, deadlines and cooperation with others.
 In short, students are expected to work hard and become an asset to the organization they are serving.
 For grading purposes, students must complete a daily or weekly log of their activities and write a summary of their overall assessment of the experience.
 Both of these are due on the last official day of classes (not the last day of Final Exams).

 - Read thoroughly the eligibility for an internship in Journalism & Emerging Media, Media and Entertainment, Organizational and Professional Communication or Public Relations.
 It would be advisable to contact the School of Communication & Media Internship Manager, Ms. Stella Payne, to ensure you meet the required prerequisites to earn academic credit.
 He may be reached via email at email@example.com.

 - If you meet internship requirements, you may search for employers to interview for internship positions going through Handshake via the Department of Career Planning and Development.
 You may also search for opportunities that are not posted.
 Once you find an internship that appeals to you, contact the company and identify yourself as a SOCM Major from Kennesaw State University.
 Ask the contact person how you apply for their internship.